 - Advertise via spam or unsolicited emails

-- Have labels written primarily in a foreign language
+- Have labels written mostly in a foreign language

 - Have directions and warnings that mimic FDA-approved products

 Cell therapy.
 Doctors transfer cells from a pig's gonads into humans.
-It’s unlikely to work.
-It’s also very costly.
-Plus it’s illegal in the U.S.
+More research is needed to prove if this therapy works, and it’s very costly.

-Low-intensity extracorporeal shock wave therapy is considered investigational.
+Low-intensity extracorporeal shock wave therapy.
+This treatment is considered investigational.
 The benefits do not outweigh the risks.
-There is only a small amount of evidence that it works for the short term and little evidence that normal erectile function returns after treatment..
+There is only a small amount of evidence that it works in the short term and little evidence that normal erectile function returns after treatment.

-Stem cell intracavernosal therapy and platelet‐rich plasma (PRP) therapy are both considered investigational.
+Stem cell intracavernosal therapy and platelet‐rich plasma (PRP) therapy.
+Both of these supposed therapies are considered investigational.